Klipper3d/klipper/lib/gd32e23x/README.md

 # GD32E23x device headers

 `include/` contains the vendor/CMSIS-compatible GD32E23x device headers used by the Klipper platform code.
-Runtime implementations belong in `src/gd32`.
+Runtime specializations belong in `src/stm32`.

 The headers were copied without content changes from https://github.com/CrealityOfficial/Ender-3_V3_KE_Klipper at commit